glsl-reading-group/glsl-resources/MEETING_NOTES.md

 ## 9/3/19
 * We played around with rotations and got a square rotating with matrix multiplication
 * Planned to read about spatial sbrdfs

+## 9/10/19
+* We added basic lighting to the raymarching repo
+* Planned to add reflections in the next session